Mauritius — my parents' home, and the place that has always complicated simple questions about where I'm from.

 I build AI systems for people who live between languages and cultures—because I've spent my whole life doing that translation work myself.

-My recent work includes building emotion recognition systems for youth mental health support at Over The Rainbow (where I had to teach NLP tools what Singlish particles mean), multilingual dialogue systems for migrant financial literacy with Reach Alliance (figuring out how to deliver banking information across language barriers), and research on how conversational AI shapes trust when you're already navigating unfamiliar cultural contexts.
+My recent work includes building emotion recognition systems for youth mental health support at Over The Rainbow (figuring out what AI should and shouldn't do in high-stakes emotional support contexts), multilingual dialogue systems for migrant financial literacy with Reach Alliance (delivering banking information across language barriers), and research on how conversational AI shapes trust when you're already navigating unfamiliar cultural contexts.

-The questions I keep coming back to: How do you build AI that actually works for people who code-switch mid-sentence, or whose cultural context doesn't match the training data?
-When is AI genuinely helpful versus just another barrier dressed up as assistance?
-And who gets to decide what counts as "good enough" when the technology is being deployed in contexts that shape access to economic opportunity, healthcare, or emotional support?
+The questions I keep coming back to: Where should technology actually come in versus where does it just get in the way?
+When someone's in crisis, what's the proper escalation response—and how do you build systems that support human judgment rather than replacing it?
+Who gets to decide what counts as "good enough" when the technology is being deployed in contexts that shape access to economic opportunity, healthcare, or emotional support?

 I've always existed between categories.
 Born to Mauritian parents but raised in Singapore, I grew up looking "brown" but speaking French and Mandarin — a combination that constantly confused people's attempts to place me.
 My NRIC, Singapore's identity card, lists my race as "MAURITIAN," a bureaucratic acknowledgment that I didn't fit neatly into the standard boxes.
 This third culture identity — never quite belonging to one place, always translating between worlds — has fundamentally shaped how I approach technology and human experience.